Bealby/grandpas-pocket-watch-shop/TESTING.md

   of images.
 - For categories, `Pocket Watches`, `Parts` and `Tools` ensure that `Badges`are displayed that inform user of products in selected options.
+- For mobile devices ensure simalar tests above are carried out.

 **Layout**